Congressional Row, in the U.S. House of Representatives (detail), Collection of the U.S. House of Representatives

 The national press chronicled the late night brawl on the House floor.
 This Frank Leslie's Illustrated sketch depicts the melee at the base of the Speakers rostrum.

-The most infamous floor brawl in the history of the U.S. House of Representatives erupted as Members debated Kansas’s pro-slavery Lecompton Constitution late into the night of February 5-6.
-Shortly after 1 a.m., Pennsylvania Republican Galusha Grow
+The most infamous floor brawl in the history of the U.S. House of Representatives erupted as Members debated the Kansas Territory’s pro-slavery Lecompton Constitution late into the night of February 5-6.
+Shortly before 2 a.m., Pennsylvania Republican Galusha Grow

 and South Carolina Democrat Laurence Keitt